 Meet the Non-Gluten Grains

-Some versions of the Paleo diet also include certain non-gluten grains as “safe starches.”
+Some versions of Paleo also include certain non-gluten grains as “safe starches.”
 The most common of these is rice (which is, for example, considered “safe” on the Perfect Health Diet).
 While rice does share several of the same drawbacks as other grains (especially its high carbohydrate content), many people react less poorly to it because it doesn’t contain gluten.

 Much of the nutritional value of rice depends on whether the hull of the rice has been removed (white rice) or left on (brown rice).
 Although health food stores everywhere will advise you to buy brown rice over white, this isn’t necessarily the best option.
 The hull does contain all the nutrients in the rice – but also most of the potentially problematic elements, as described in the next section.
 Thus, brown rice requires much more time-consuming and careful preparation to make it safe to eat.
 White rice, on the other hand, is essentially nothing but carbohydrate, glucose with neither nutrients nor toxins.
 If you have the time and energy to prepare brown rice properly (as detailed below), it does contain more nutrients, but white rice is a better option for anyone too busy to go through extensive preparation methods.
 Just make sure that the rice isn’t creating a nutrient deficiency in your diet by displacing too many nutrient-dense foods.